Vinyl Fencing Stays “Looking New” Long After Installation

 Regardless of which type of fence you buy, there are quite a few different kinds of post cap options.

 Single walk gates are hinged on one side with a latch on the other and are best for walkways for bikes, pets, and people.
 Single walk gates are common for pool fences and should be self-latching, self-closing and hinged to swing outward to make it harder for a child to enter while latched.

 Double drive gates are usually higher and are made of two hinged panels that open in the middle and allow for cars and other vehicles to come through.
 Some have additional security features such as card readers and keypad entry for access.

 Do you live in the New Haven CT or Fairfield CT area?
-Stop by the nearby Orange Fence showroom to see many styles of vinyl fencing for your home or business.
+Stop by the nearby Orange Fence showroom to see many vinyl fencing styles for your home or business.
+We offer quality vinyl fence supplies, perfect for any outdoor landscape.
 Our attentive staff will give you the information you need and help you to shop, select, and install a new vinyl fence that will beautify your property!

 Get directions and contact our nearby location to plan your visit today!